21- How to find Moment of Inertia Iy for Parallelogram?

 Rearrangement of terms for inertia.

-The calculations for Inertia Iy for Parallelogram
+The calculations for Inertia Iy for a Parallelogram

 Final Iy value for inertia Iy for parallelogram.

-Inertia Iy for Parallelogram-case of rectangle checked.
+Inertia Iy for the Parallelogram-case of a rectangle checked.

 The value of the radius of gyration at the external corner for the parallelogram can be obtained by dividing Iy at the left edge by the area of the parallelogram.
 The expression for r^2y for the parallelogram is shown in the next slide image.